8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrLight.rst

 HvrLight
 ============================================================

-HvrLight enables HvrActors to be lit by Unity Lights.
+HvrLight enables HvrActors to be lit by and cast shadows from Unity Lights.

 .. note::
     HvrLight only works when HvrRender's rendering mode is set to 'Standard'.
 In 'Direct' rendering mode, HvrActors will not be affected by this component.